CBD is a generally safe substance with few and minor side effects (1). But full-spectrum CBD can possibly make you

 CBD Side Effects: Full Spectrum vs. Isolate

 Full-spectrum CBD is less likely to cause side effects than pure CBD because of something researchers call the “entourage effect” — the synergy between the cannabinoids, terpenes, and other active ingredients in cannabis (2).

-This was demonstrated by studies of epilepsy sufferers, where patients using full-spectrum CBD-rich extracts experienced fewer side effects and required smaller doses to achieve relief than people taking pure CBD isolate.
+This was demonstrated by studies conducted on people with epilepsy, where patients using full-spectrum CBD-rich extracts experienced fewer side effects and required smaller doses to achieve relief than people taking pure CBD isolate.

 More specifically, 76% of epilepsy patients who used pure CBD reported mild side effects, including tiredness, compared to only 33% for those who took full-spectrum CBD (3).

 Similarly, 26% of the study participants who used CBD isolate reported severe side effects, compared to only 7% for full-spectrum CBD users.

 On top of that, the patients who used full-spectrum CBD required doses that were, on average, more than four times smaller than people taking pure CBD.

 The bottom line is that although any form of CBD can potentially make you tired, full-spectrum CBD is less likely to do so.

 How You Take the CBD Also Matters